Israel clinches largest-ever defense deal with Germany for $3.5 billion after securing US approval

 While Israel has turned down requests to provide Ukraine with weapons, it has sent humanitarian aid.

-Israel has a delicate relationship with Russia, with whom it coordinates on security issues in neighboring Syria — where it has carried out hundreds of airstrikes against Iranian military positions in recent years.
+Israel has a delicate relationship with Russia, with which it coordinates on security issues in neighboring Syria.
+Israel has carried out hundreds of airstrikes against Iranian military positions in recent years ibn Syria.
 Russia is also home to a large Jewish community.

-By moving ahead on the deal with Germany, Israel appears to be counting on the fact that it, as well as a sale of a different missile defense system to NATO member Finland, involves only defensive weapons — and will not fundamentally disrupt cordial relations with Russia.
+By moving ahead on Arrow 3 with Germany, Israel appears to be counting on the fact that the deal, as well as a sale of a different missile defense system to NATO member Finland, involves only defensive weapons — and will not fundamentally disrupt cordial relations with Russia.

 “Relations are a bit strained,” said Rubin, who is also an expert at the Jerusalem Institute for Strategy and Security, a think tank.
 “But still, we are not supplying Ukraine with any weapons.
 We do that because we want to keep relations with Russia at an acceptable level.”

-Wyandanch library investigation ...
-Migrant center protest ...
-Mulcahy's marks 40th ...
-What's up on LI
+Updated 50 minutes ago Wyandanch library investigation ...
+Hit-and-run indictment ...
+UFC preview ...
+Montauk shines on

-Wyandanch library investigation ...
-Migrant center protest ...
-Mulcahy's marks 40th ...
-What's up on LI
+Updated 50 minutes ago Wyandanch library investigation ...
+Hit-and-run indictment ...
+UFC preview ...
+Montauk shines on